SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 ### Proximity

 The proximity rank feature ranks items depending on the distance between query terms inside the full-text index.
 The rank score is boosted if two query terms appear in the same managed properties within the full-text index.
-Proximity calculations are expensive in terms of disk activity and CPU consumption; as a result, proximity boost is carried out only during the second stage of the default SharePoint Server 2013 rank model (if available).
+Proximity calculations are expensive in terms of disk activity and CPU consumption; as a result, proximity boost is carried out only during the second stage of the default SharePoint rank model (if available).